rina-ding/gat-mamba/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python main_uni_and_luad_subtype.py --path_to_generated_tiles <path_to_generated_tiles> --path_to_extracted_features <path_to_extracted_features> --path_to_patient_outcome <path_to_patient_outcome>
 ```
+`path_to_generated_tiles` is the parent path to the tiles generated from the previous module.

+`path_to_extracted_features` is the parent path where the extracted features will be stored after running the script.

 `path_to_patient_outcome` is the path to the csv file that contains three columns including patient IDs (`pid`), event status (`event`), and time to event or follow-up time in days (`days`).

 There will be a prompt asking for your HuggingFace access token.
 You can go to `Settings` and then `Access Tokens` and copy the token by `conch_uni` once you got access to the UNI weights.